ChainFront/vault-plugin-stellar/README.md

 # Vault Plugin: Stellar Secrets Backend

-This is a backend plugin to be used with Hashicorp Vault.
-This plugin manage secret keys for the Stellar blockchain platform.
+This is a backend secrets plugin to be used with Hashicorp Vault.
+This plugin manages secret keys for the Stellar blockchain platform.